Table of Contents

-Where Electronics Can Be Recycled?
+Where And How Electronics Are Recycled?

 Your cell phone is done.
 Unfortunately, you can’t put it in the trash.
 You have to take it somewhere.
 This is where the problem begins.
 If you live in a big city, you have a number of options at your disposal.

 You can give it to a friend or family member.
 You can also sell it, which is the best option.
 But if you don’t have anyone to give it to or sell it to, you have to take it somewhere.
 The question is, where?

 Recycling is a great way to reduce the waste we put into landfills, reduce the energy used in manufacturing and even help the environment.
 So how do you know what can be recycled?
 Most things can be recycled and more than likely, your recyclables have already been recycled.

 It’s important to choose the right material when you recycle.
 Recycling glass, paper, plastic, and other materials provide a number of environmental benefits because less energy is used to make new products.
 The less we consume, the less we need to produce.
 It is a chain reaction to help the environment.